AMReX-Astro/Castro/docs_new/source/CastroVisualization.rst

 add_field(‘Density’, function=_newDen, units=r‘\\rm{g}/\rm{cm}^{3}’)

-*# PlotCollections are one of the most commonly used tools in , alongside SlicePlots and*
+*# PlotCollections are one of the most commonly used tools in yt, alongside SlicePlots and*

 .. raw:: latex